dappcenter/jolt/README.md

 ## Why?

-Jolt was developed to make developing web apps easy with your preffered build process.
-Jolt is lightweight and effienctly renders views to the page for powerful web apps. </br>
+Jolt was developed to make developing web apps easy with your preferred build process.
+Jolt is lightweight and efficiently renders views to the page for powerful web apps. </br>
 When building web apps using Jolt, you can use your existing HTML, CSS, and JavaScript skills to build powerful and responsive web apps.

 ---